mrtnetwork/bitcoin_base/README.md

     if (utxo.utxo.isP2tr()) {
       // yes is p2tr utxo and now we use SignTaprootTransaction(Schnorr sign)
       // for now this transaction builder support only tweak transaction
-      // If you want to spend a Taproot script-path spending, you must create your own transaction builder. return key.signTapRoot(trDigest);
+      // If you want to spend a Taproot tapleaf script-path spending, you must create your own transaction builder. return key.signTapRoot(trDigest);
     } else {
       // is seqwit(v0) or lagacy address we use  SingInput (ECDSA)